Evidence Dossier

 Perturbation test pass rate

 No single dataset captures moral reasoning.
 Reddit gives us scale and rawness.
 UniMoral gives us individual moral profiles.
-Pew gives us cross-national ground truth.
-Together, they let MHF do something no existing system can: parameterize moral judgment by culture, community, and conviction -- then validate the predictions against real human data.
+Pew gives us cross-national survey evidence.
+Together, they let MHF test whether moral judgment can be parameterized by culture, community, and conviction against real human data.

 What we build and where it comes from